lorenz11/LoRaEvaluationProject/README.md

 The app supports Android version 6.0.
 You can find all relevant code at [LoRaVisual/app/src/main](./LoRaVisual/app/src/main).
 All code files contain extensive comments.
-To make the app work, you need to open a Firebase account, generate a key and include an appropriate configuration file in the code.
+To make the app work (automatic upload of experiment results to Firebase), you need to open a Firebase account, generate a key and include the appropriate configuration file in the code.
 More information can be found at the Firebase webpage.
-You also need to get an API key for openweathermap.
-You need to include this key in [this file](./LoRaVisual/app/src/main/java/com/example/loravisual/screens/ExperimentScreens/StartExperimentScreen.java) in line 529.
+You also need to get an API key for openweathermap (to automatically download weather data for the time of the experiment).
+You need to include the key in
+[this file](./LoRaVisual/app/src/main/java/com/example/loravisual/screens/ExperimentScreens/StartExperimentScreen.java)
+in line 529.